ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Alternatives
 ------------
-A widely used alternative is disciplined copy-pasting of module import statements across modules.
-But that is specifically part of the problem we're trying to solve.
+A widely used alternative is disciplined copy-pasting of locally-aliased module imports between modules.
+But avoiding reliance on human perfection is specifically part of our goal.

 Unresolved questions
 --------------------